gc-cloud/GildeMobe/Readme.md

 #CSCIE71 GildedRose Mob

-This repository contains the refactored and enhanced GildedRose code for our mob **(we need a name!)**
+This repository contains the refactored and enhanced GildedRose code for group **Mob Programming 2**

 ##Mob Membership
 * Alberto Garza